 - Don’t bring your mom into the interview.
 You might laugh, but it’s been tried!
 We welcome family members to visit campus and the surrounding area, but don’t try to bring them into the interview.
 Remember that maturity is one of the qualities we are looking for.

 - Enjoy the process.
-Don’t stress out too much.
+Don’t stress!.
 “Applicants are typically so nervous at first, but by the end of the interview, everyone is laughing,” Erin says.
 “Interview Day is a fun way to get to know the school and faculty and make sure it’s the right place for you.”